 - Publish your research

-About communicating your research results, open access, copyrights, managing references, publishing research data, research impact, and publishing a journal.
+About communicating your research results, open access, copyrights, managing references, publishing research data, research impact, publishing a journal and organizing an event.

 As a University of Twente researcher, teacher or student, you will inevitably have to deal with copyrights.
 You might be infringing copyrights of other people’s work or transferring copyrights of your own work without realizing it.
 On the University Library website you can read about issues such as what copyrights are, if you are the copyright owner of your work, how you should handle copyrighted material, and how you can protect your copyrights.